iamdurga/iamdurga.github.io/_posts/2021-11-8-r-basic-part2 .md

                            budget = c(120,3000,600,500,45,67,89,90))
 shopping_data
 ```

-Output of the avove code is,dataframe.
+Output of the avove code is, dataframe.

 To check wether it is dataframe or not we can use folowing code.

 ```R
 str(shopping_data)
 ```

 Output of the above cde is,

 ```R